issoftwaretools13/repoD/readme.md

 # Step 2.
 List of all the methods along with implementaion details are given below.
 Call the methods as per the need

-## Screen 1: bluetooth dongle pairing screen
+## Screen 1: Bluetooth dongle pairing screen

 ### Method 1: to reset Dongle for other functionality, call the below function
 	balBTDongleLib.resetConfig();

-### Method 1.1: to reset Dongle for other functionality, call the below function
-	balBTDongleLib.resetConfig(ecuRecord);
-    # the parameter is: ECURecord ecuRecord

-### Method 1.2: to check if the device is connected with the bluetooth, call the below function
+### Method 1.1: to check if the device is connected with the bluetooth, call the below function
     boolean checkConnection =  balBTDongleLib.isConnected();

 ## Screen 2: Read VIN